 We encourage all local organizations to consider working to pass resolutions in support of amending the constitution in their local communities.
 This is a great way to educate the public and to send a strong signal to legislators that people care about these issues.
 The ways in which you can pass a resolution will depend on the laws in the state and locality where you live.

 One option that is available in most places is to ask your city council, county commissioners, village board, or other governing body to pass a resolution.
-First, prepare the resolution you want passed (see our model resolution to get started).
+First, prepare the resolution you want passed.
 Map out the members of the council or board, identify likely allies and ask to meet with them.

 At each meeting, explain how Corporate Personhood is a local issue that impacts the residents of your community.
 Show the elected official the resolution you have prepared, and ask for their support.
 If they are supportive, ask whether they are willing to introduce the resolution, and also ask for their advice about the rest of the Council (they may be able to help you find other supporters and provide you with other valuable insights).